 As your cat gets older, and from the age of about 11 years old, you'll notice outward signs that their body and behavior are changing.

 They may sleep more or behave differently—such as being less sociable or vocalizing more.
-You might notice their skin and coat become less silky, or get whiter.
+You might notice their skin and coat become less get whiter.
 As their joints age, they may be less able to walk steadily, jump up, or groom themselves.

 It now takes their digestive system more effort to digest and absorb nutrients from their foods, particularly fat and protein.
-Dental and digestive issues also mean your cat might find it hard to eat or chew the food it's previously consumed, so softer, mousse-like textures can be easier for them to eat.
+Dental and digestive issues also mean your cat might find it hard to eat or chew the food it's previously consumed, so softer textures can be easier for them to eat.